 Everything under the sun can and will happen to WiFi on buses.
 A memorable experience I had was when a WiFi login said it offered “unlimited” WiFi.
 Ten minutes later, a notification popped up saying my WiFi limit had expired.

-If you plan on using WiFi, taking pictures of the beautiful scenery out your window, or using your phone to navigate once you arrive at your destination, you’ll want to make sure you have enough battery.
+If you plan on using WiFi, taking pictures of the beautiful scenery out your window, or using your phone to navigate once you arrive at your destination, you’ll want to ensure you have enough battery.

 Nowadays, many long-distance buses offer the option to charge electronics directly at your seat.